stateless-solutions/markdown-content/developer-quickstart.md

 label: "Quickstart"
 pageName: "quickstart"
 ---
-**Alpha Access Disclaimer:** Thank you for your interest in Stateless!
-As we're currently in our alpha phase, all new developer sign-ups are added to a waitlist.
-Once your account is approved and you gain access, you'll be able to utilize this guide.
-We appreciate your patience.
+**Beta Access Disclaimer:** Thank you for exploring our beta release!
+Should you experience any service disruptions or have insights to share, reach out at support@stateless.solutions.

 # Quickstart